 - Let your children see you read for pleasure.
 Share new vocabulary words, quotes, characters, and the story with them.
 Compare similarities and differences between your book and the books your children are reading.

 - Talk to your children about how your parents read to you or told you stories and share some of your favorites with them.

 - Let your children see you write for pleasure.
 Send family letters together to relatives or friends.
 Let everyone in the family contribute a part or an illustration.

 - Have your children select three things they want to include in a story.
 Make up a story that includes those three things.
 For example, the selections might be a princess, a race car, and an ice cream cone.
-The children will love helping you find clever ways to include three things in the story.
+Your children will love helping you find clever ways to include three things in the story.

 - When you look up at the sky or pass a landmark, take turns making up a story to go with them.
-At night, look up at the stars and make up a story about the “shooting stars”.
+At night, look up at the stars make up a story about the “shooting stars”.

 - Make a family book using family members as characters in the story.
 Let everyone in the family contribute a part of the family book or an illustration.

 - Help your child start a home library and encourage your child to swap books with friends.